auth0-lab/auth0-ai-js/examples/calling-apis/spa-with-backend-api/react-hono-ai-sdk/README.md

 - **Protected API Calls**: Authenticated users can call protected endpoints with JWT tokens
 - **Public API Calls**: Non-authenticated users can still call public endpoints
 - **AI Chat Integration**: Authenticated users can chat with an AI assistant about their calendar
-- **Federated Token Exchange**: Server performs token exchanges to access external APIs (Google Calendar) on behalf of users
+- **Token Exchange**: Token Vault performs token exchanges & securely manages tokens, allowing your API to access external APIs (like Google Calendar API) on behalf of users
 - **Type Safety**: Full TypeScript support with shared types between client and server

 ## API Endpoints